Parthtate/EcommerceApplication/README.md

-# 🛒 Mini E-Commerce Product Listing App
+i# 🛒 Mini E-Commerce Product Listing App

 A simple and responsive e-commerce frontend application built using **React**, **Material UI (MUI)**, and **Axios**.
 This app fetches and displays products from a public API and allows users to view detailed information about each product.
 Deployed live on **Netlify**.